Bristol Railway Circle

 Prospectus

 The BRISTOL RAILWAY CIRCLE was founded in 1934, originally catering for both 'full-size' and model railway enthusiasts.
-The Circle had its own permanent club rooms for many years, firstly in Clifton, then Redland Station, then a couple of venues in the Sea Mills area, and finally Redland Parish Church Hall.
-Due to the reconstruction of the Church Hall, the Circle now holds one formal meeting a month (summer months excepted) at the BAWA Club on Southmead Road.
+The Circle had its own permanent club rooms for many years, firstly in Clifton, then Redland Station, then a couple of venues in the Sea Mills area, Redland Parish Church Hall, and the BAWA Club on Southmead Road.
+As from January 2025, the Circle holds one formal meeting a month (summer months excepted) at a room in Redland Parish Church Hall again.
 Other meetings are held at the President's house on Redland Road.

 Details of subscriptions, etc are available from the Honorary Secretary: